AhmedFatrah2001/qa_healthcare/README.md

    - `question`: Predefined medical questions.
    - `answer`: Corresponding answers to the questions.

-4. **Precompute and Save Embeddings**
+4. **Precompute and Save Combined Embeddings**
-   Run the `save_embd.py` script to precompute and save the question embeddings:
+   Run the `save_embd.py` script to precompute and save the combined embeddings:
    ```bash
    python save_embd.py
    ```
-   This will create a `question_embeddings.npy` file in the root directory.
+   This will create a `combined_question_embeddings.npy` file in the root directory.

 5. **Run the Server**
    Start the Flask server by running `main.py`: